Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-There are 3 hours of lectures per week.
+There are three hours of lectures per week.
 Some lectures follow a traditional lecture format and others incorporate problem-based learning activities.

-Students attend two 5-hour Food Skills Workshops and three 5-hour laboratories in commercial foodservices per semester.
+Students attend four 4-hour Food Skills Workshops per semester.

 Students will be provided with readings.

 - Learning Outcomes

 By the end of HUNT 244 students will be able to

 - State and demonstrate food safety best practice in food preparation settings